Meteo-Concept/debufrizer/README.md

 This program is probably only useful for Météo France radar BUFR files, and possibly other OPERA members files as well, although only Météo France reflectivity files have been tested.
-It's also unclear how much resistant to future format changes this program is resistant to.
+It's also unclear how much resistant to future format changes this program is.

 Basically, it just looks through the file to find the grid size, checks that the projection is the only one it supports, finds a block of data the same size of the grid and corresponding to reflectivity data, and builds a TIFF file with that.
 Caveat emptor.

 # License